Photo: World Economic Forum

 "I want to thank MAG and World Vision for giving an amputee like me the opportunity to get a job, especially a job like demining which helps society.
 Perhaps people will stop looking down on amputees like me, and believing we can’t do anything useful with our lives.
 I really want to continue in this job, because I have a real purpose in my work, I want to help reduce the number of people like me who may be disabled by landmines."

 Sok Kheurn, member of MAG Cambodia’s Mine Action Team ‘MAT 9’, funded by World Vision Cambodia

 "Even in very difficult operating environments, MAG’s quality of service is always performed at an exceptional level."

-Dennis Haddrick, Program Manager, Office of Weapons Removal and Abatement, U.S. Department of State, 2009
+Dennis Hadrick, Program Manager, Office of Weapons Removal and Abatement, U.S. Department of State, 2009

 "During my field visit in Luena, MAG demonstrated that its work has a direct impact on its beneficiaries: the local communities of Moxico, living in either urban or rural areas.
 Through demining of the region and the assistance given to the local government and communities, MAG helps to clear the way to development."